maurolepore/SCBI-Plot-Book/ideas.md

   - invasive plants (see Shen et al 2016, we are expanding on her data, she used 2009,10 and 11 I think).
 Caroline Kittle to lead the chapter.
   - invasive pests & pathogens: use Shenandoah paper info, expand upon it
   - deer impact on plant ecology (this will be mostly mcShea existing work, maybe we can include simple analysis in/out exclusure?)
-- carbon cycling: Teixeira to expand, use carbon calultor??
+- carbon cycling: Teixeira to expand, use carbon calculator??

 Others ideas:
 - Plant phylogeny (GENBank data)